Click the image to take our pledge to move Connecticut to 100% clean energy by 2050 or sooner!

 Wind is not in abundance everywhere or at all times, but today's windmills are designed to capture even the slightest breeze.
 Wind farms utilize hundreds of these aerodynamically advanced wind turbines--comprised of composite materials and sophisticated electronics--to rotate the blades, turn generators, and produce bulk electrical power.
 The electricity that the wind turbines produce is typically fed into the local utility grid for public and private consumption.

 Large wind farms tend to be built in the plains, on hills, on mountains, and some states are in the process of installing them offshore.
-In June 2018, Connecticut purchases 200 megawatts of electricity from offshore wind, marking our first investment in this renewable.
+In June 2018, Connecticut purchased 200 megawatts of electricity from offshore wind, marking our first investment in this renewable.

 Smaller versions of these large rotors are available for residential use.
 A small home-sized wind turbine has rotors between 8 and 25 feet in diameter and rises 30 or more feet.
 It can supply the power needs of an all-electric home or small business, and can be either grid connected or connected to batteries that store excess electricity for the days when the wind does not blow.